404 may refer to any of the following:

-If you are visiting a web page you have no control of and get a 404 error there is nothing you can do on your end to get the page to work again.
-However, you can try the suggestions on the document below.
+If you are visiting a web page and get a 404 error, there is nothing you can do to get the page to work again.
+However, if you receive a 404 error on a website you control, you can try the suggestions below to resolve the error.

 Creating a custom 404 page

-If you run your own website or blog it is essential that you create a custom 404 page to help direct visitors who encounters this error.
-If you have access to the .htaccess file and want to create a custom 404 error page add the below line into your .htaccess file.
-In the example below, any time a visitor encounters a 404 error they are directed to the my_404.htm page.
-If you have a web based Control Panel, such as cPanel, your 404 error pages can also be customized in that Control Panel.
+If you run a website or blog, it is essential you create a custom 404 page to help direct visitors who encounters this error.
+If you have access to the .htaccess file and want to create a custom 404 error page, add the line below into your .htaccess file.
+In the example below, any time a visitor encounters a 404 error, they are directed to the my_404.htm page.
+If you have a web-based Control Panel, such as cPanel, your 404 error pages can also be customized in that Control Panel.

 ErrorDocument 404 /my_404.htm